 Known as car batteries or vehicle starter batteries, these should be collected from the ‘final holder’ by a producer, when requested.
 The ‘final holder’ is defined as a person, who in the ordinary course of trade, occupation or profession, removes automotive batteries from vehicles.
 However, this free collection does not extend to private customers, who can dispose of automotive batteries at local amenities sites.
 Waste car batteries can also be taken to Authorised Treatment Facilities, which are approved by the DVLA (Driver and Vehicle Licensing Agency) to scrap and recycle cars.

-To fulfil its obligations under the terms of these regulations, Citroën UK Ltd, has contracted with CarTakeBack.com (CTB), to guarantee that qualifying automotive batteries will be taken back from the last owner or keeper at no cost.
-Citroën UK Ltd has also signed up to the Budget Pack battery compliance scheme to ensure that recycling targets of portable batteries are met.
+To fulfil our obligations under the terms of these regulations, Citroën UK Ltd has arranged a contract with Cartakeback.com, an operator of Authorised Treatment Facilities, to guarantee that any qualifying Citroën car battery will be taken back from the last owner or keeper at no cost.

 To find your nearest Cartakeback Authorised Treatment Facility, or for more information on disposing car batteries, call 0844 669 6076 or visit the Cartakeback.com website.

 The Battery Registration number for Citroën UK Ltd is BPRN00508